alyssaduarte/SQL/README.md

 Take a look around -- hope you find something interesting!

 ## 🚀 About Me
-- 👩🏽‍🎓 Education | Bachelors of Health Sciences with a minor in Psychology
+- 👩🏽‍🎓 Education: Bachelors of Health Sciences with a minor in Psychology
 - 🔭 I’m currently working on transitioning my career into data analytics
-- 🌱 I’m currently learning SQL, Tableau, and how to make data tell a story
 - 👯 I’m looking to collaborate on data visualization projects and real-world datasets
-- 💬 Ask me about conspiracy theories (or anything data-related!)
 - ⚡ Fun fact: I have two spleens-more storage for analytics, right?

   ## 🛠️ Tools & Skills